aarmo/AllegianceForms/README.md

 **Scout** | 3 scouts will explore other sectors randomly.
 Either from this sector, or launched from the closest base.
 **Dock** | All ships in the current sector will dock at the closest base.
 **Launch** _[Ship Type]_ | Launch up to half your pilots in the best ship of this type, from a base in this sector, or the closest base travelling to this sector.
-**Hunt** _[Ship Type]_ | Launch 2 scounts and up to half your pilots to attack any visible enemy ships of this type, or explore randomly looking for them.
+**Hunt** _[Ship Type]_ | Launch 2 scouts and up to half your pilots to attack any visible enemy ships of this type, or explore randomly looking for them.
 **Attack / Defend** _[Ship Type]_ | Use 2 scouts and up to half your pilots to move to a friendly/enemy visible ship of this type, prefering this sector, or launched from the closest base traveling to the target sector.
 **Attack / Defend Base** | Use up to half your pilots to surround a friendly/enemy base in this sector.
 Either ships in this sector, or launched from the closest base travelling to this sector.